adamgizis/MQTTuv/README.md

 For example subscribing to 'a/#' would recieve all messages published to 'a/b', 'a/b/c', 'a/d', and subscribing to 'a/+/b' would get messages from 'a/b/b' and 'a/c/b'.
 A client can publish to any established topic.

 ### Keepalive
 When a client connects to an MQTT broker is provides a keepalive time interval, if the client does not provide a message within 1.5x the interval provided, it is disconnected.
 A client can send PINGREQ packets to verify that the connection is still alive.
-This is implemented using uv_timer_t
+This is implemented using uv_timer_t.

 ## Testing
 Tests were written in C to verify the trie for storing the topic subscriptions is still working (isolated from publishing messages).
 Other tests were written using [paho-mqtt](https://pypi.org/project/paho-mqtt/) client python library.